Scottsboro Boys

 The case was first returned to the lower court and the judge allowed a change of venue, moving the retrials to Decatur, Alabama.
 Judge Horton was appointed.
 During the retrials, one of the alleged victims admitted to fabricating the rape story and asserted that none of the Scottsboro Boys touched either of the white women.
-The jury found the defendants guilty, but the judge set aside the verdict and granted a new trial.
+The jury still found the defendants guilty, but the judge set aside the verdict and granted a new trial.

-The judge was replaced and the case tried under a judge who ruled frequently against the defense.
-For the third time a jury—now with one African-American member—returned a guilty verdict.
-The case was sent to the US Supreme Court on appeal.
+The judge was replaced and the case retried.
+The new judge ruled frequently against the defense.
+For the third time a jury—now with one African American member—returned a guilty verdict.
+The case was sent to the U.S. Supreme Court on appeal.
 It ruled that African Americans had to be included on juries, and ordered retrials.
 Charges were finally dropped for four of the nine defendants.
 The other five were convicted and received sentences ranging from 75 years to death.
-All but two of these served prison sentences; all were released or escaped by 1946.
-In 1936 one of the "boys", Ozzie Powell, was shot in the face and permanently disabled during an altercation with a sheriff's deputy in prison.
+Three served prison sentences.
+In 1936 one of the Scottsboro Boys, Ozie Powell, was shot in the face and permanently disabled during an altercation with a sheriff's deputy in prison.
 He later pleaded guilty to assaulting the deputy.
-Two men escaped, were later charged with other crimes and convicted, and sent back to prison.
 Clarence Norris, the oldest defendant and the only one sentenced to death in the final trial, "jumped parole" in 1946 and went into hiding.
 He was found in 1976 and pardoned by Governor George Wallace.
-By this time, the case had been thoroughly analyzed and shown to be an injustice to the men.
 Norris later wrote a book about his experiences.
 He died in 1989 as the last surviving defendant.

-"The Scottsboro Boys", as they became known, and their case have been thoroughly analyzed.
-It is now widely considered a legal injustice, highlighted by the state's use of all-white juries.
-Black Americans in Alabama had been disenfranchised since the late 19th century and were therefore not allowed on juries, which were limited to voters.
-The case has also been explored in many works of literature, music, theatre, film and television.
+The individuals involved and the case have been thoroughly analyzed.
+It is widely considered a legal injustice, highlighted by the state's use of all-white juries.
+African Americans in Alabama had been disenfranchised since the Reconstruction era and thus were not allowed on juries because jurors were selected from voter rolls.
+The case has also been explored in many works of literature, music, theater, film and television.
 On November 21, 2013, Alabama's parole board voted to grant posthumous pardons to the three Scottsboro Boys who had not been pardoned or had their convictions overturned.